 “In the interest of realism, we carry a large stock of ‘black sheep’ family members, including Uncle Fritz the bigamist, Aunt Mabel the counterfeiter, and Uncle Jake the extortionist.
 This month’s special is our juvenile delinquent model, available in either male or female, which comes complete with a plywood attorney, judge, and jury.
 These large plywood groupings sell for $3,500, due to the rising cost of plywood and the time involved in production.
 They also require frequent time-consuming sharpening of my jigsaw.

 “Fake Friends and Family also carries a full line of easy-care pets in over a dozen breeds, guaranteed to never shed, bark, or bite a real neighbor, so no danger of related lawsuits.
-No vet visits required.
-All they need is an occasional refreshing of their paint and varnish.
-I also offer that service.
+No vet visits are required.
 Price will vary, depending on the size and breed.
-Obviously, a plywood Saint Bernard rejuvenation will be more costly than a plywood Chihuahua.
+A plywood Saint Bernard will be more costly than a plywood Chihuahua.